 Stage 3 – remembering of schema associated to Stage 2 alongside teaching of new schema

 How does this affect teaching then?
 Well, currently, there is a lot of focus on retrieval practice, a psychological conditioning process – retrieving knowledge repeatedly with the view to making the recall stronger.
-Yet this paper is suggesting that there is a nuance to be appreciated scientifically.
+Yet this paper is suggesting that there is a big elephant in the room.
+Memory formation needs to happen first.
+And memory formation takes much longer than you think.
 If you go straight for a retrieval quiz then that’s the equivalent of asking the schema to be recalled without having reformulated cells ready to express the arc genes.
+You are still in the activation phase.
 It’s not necessarily strengthening the memory formation.
-Cold questions and retrieval quizzes at the start of the lesson don’t reflect what this neuroscience research says.
-What you should be doing is something lighter – controlling the priming event.
+Cold questions and retrieval quizzes at the start of the lesson and very soon after the first learning don’t reflect what this neuroscience research says.
+What you should be doing is something else – controlling the priming event.
 Think about discussions and recaps of the topic – quite wide ranging discussions rather than small minutiae.
 Then, in the main part of the lesson, the small minutiae will more accurately be recalled and more importantly, the process of priming and the subsequent remembering (producing memory to face the challenge) will work more effectively.
 It is important to see the nuances here of some of the things we do in teaching.
 Retrieval at the start of a lesson of content that is not going to be used is reactivating the wrong (cells containing the) schema.
 In addition, that’s a different process altogether – that’s conditioning – (retrieval and retrieval practice are two different things).
 According to the science in this paper, you want to be ensuring that you actually work with the schema for which the cellular architecture was created as that will lead to expression of arc genes which are responsible for creating more memories.
 In some ways the paper informs us on the gaps between cognitive science and neuroscience.

 It is a potential change in the sequence of learning that we have come to see become quite mainstream.
 First, an activation event, then a gap of time to allow for reformulation of the cell architecture, then either a warm reactivation event alone or warm reactivation and new knowledge together to start the architectural reformulation necessary for expression of the arc gene in the next warm reactivation event.
 In addition, less retrieval practice is necessary.
 This is because we currently use retrieval practice (interleaved or not) to condition a pupil into producing knowledge in response to a question.
 By making the original formation of memory stronger through the priming process (expression of the arc gene) remembering will be stronger.
 You are supercharging the formation of memory through creating more gene expression at cell level.
 We have worked up further thinking here on what the implications would be for interleaved retrieval pratice, Rosenshine’s Principles of Instruction, OFSTED inspections, NPQ and even SEND.
 All of these areas could be affected by this concept of supercharging memory formation.

 We have launched recruitment for a two phase project to investigate the concept of priming and enhancing the formation of memory using these ideas.
 The active part of this project will run from September 2021 to July 2022.
-The recruitment part of this project is now running from March to July 2021.
+We have recruited 40 schools who are currently participating in this research.
 If you are interested in being part of this research or any other research projects then drop me an email at email@example.com or you can find me on Twitter at @englishspecial.

 Copyright © 2021.
 James Shea.
 All rights reserved